 As children get older, their cooperation may become more structured and formalized.
-This may emerge during board and sporting games, such as agreeing to follow the rules of a football game.
+This may emerge during board games and sporting games, such as agreeing to follow the rules of a football game.

 - Language Development: Through social play, children model language to one another and practice language skills in authentic and real-life environments.